The battle between unified communications video hardware endpoints and software clients is in full swing across various industries.

 ROUND 3: RELIABILITY

 Hardware endpoints are more reliable because they have more internal resources for managing and increasing the quality of the call.
 Quality and reliability are closely related in this case.
-Point: Hardware
+You win round 3 hardware.

 ROUND 4: ALTERNATE USES / ROI

-Alternate uses are measurements of the “what else can I get” when it comes to investing in enterprise video.
-In the case of a phone, tablet, laptop, or PC with video software loaded, it is pretty obvious what else you can do with that machine.
-For a hardware endpoint, it is not as obvious.
-Mine holds a pretty good amount of sticky notes, functions well as a second monitor, and has helped me record videos for product training in the past.
-Point: Software
+Alternate uses are how users can leverage their investments when it comes to investing in enterprise video technology.
+In the case of a phone, tablet, laptop, or PC with video software loaded, it’s obvious what other benefits you get out of using that machine.
+For a hardware endpoint, it may not be as obvious.
+For starters, a second monitor might help with recording videos while your initial monitor holds the script.
+Software takes round 4.

 ROUND 5: EASE OF SETUP

 Physically, software setup is extremely simple – hardware can be a bit tougher, especially with the bigger devices.
 Overall, software is as simple as clicking a few times and filling out some initial forms for setup and purchase.
 Both are pretty easy, but the edge goes to software.
-Point: Software
+Software barely takes round 5.

 ROUND 6: COMPATIBILITY

-In this case I’m talking about the ability of the video enablement technologies to work well with other video enablement technologies.
+Can video enablement technologies work well with other video enablement technologies?
 For instance, how well do Polycom endpoints work with Cisco Call Managers and vice versa?
-They usually work pretty well, but dedicated hardware systems are a little bit less flexible than software systems which are designed to be abstracted away from that layer of operations.
-Point: Software
+Typically, they work nicely together, but dedicated hardware systems are less flexible than software systems which are designed to be abstracted away from that layer of operations.
+Software edges out to win round 6.

-Who knows, in the future the dedicated hardware might get cheap and small enough that we pivot back to the days with dedicated video attached to our workspaces that aren’t portable.
+In the future will we see dedicated hardware getting cheaper and small enough that we pivot back to the days with dedicated video attached to our workspaces that aren’t portable?
+Only time will tell.
 For today, the video hardware vs software battle continues.
-According to my assessment – software will be the last man standing.
-Agree or disagree?
-Leave me a comment.